kdeldycke/awesome-engineering-team-management/README.md

 A team, especially a software team, will generate a huge amount of knowledge.
 All this knowledge is fragile and about to be lost for good.
 Unless you materialization it in the form of writing.

+### Knowledge

+On knowledge surrounding a team.

 * [You’re Not Managing a Team of Software Engineers, You’re Managing a Team of Writers](https://medium.com/coaching-notes/youre-not-managing-a-team-of-software-engineers-you-re-managing-a-team-of-writers-b263d3a10cc7).
 * [What senior engineers do: fix knowledge holes](http://www.mooreds.com/wordpress/archives/3232).

+### Reading

+Before you know how to write, you need to know how to read.

+* [How to Read a Paper](http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf) - Outlines a practical and efficient three-pass method for reading research papers.

+### Documentation

+The various forms of technical writing, their structure and their target audience.

 * [What nobody tells you about documentation](https://www.divio.com/blog/documentation/) - There is four kinds of documentation: tutorials, how-to guides, explanation and reference.
 Each with their own structure and mode of writing.
-* [How to Read a Paper](http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf) - Outlines a practical and efficient three-pass method for reading research papers.
+* [Flying Circus Platform - Disaster recovery](https://flyingcircus.io/doc/reference/security/disaster-recovery.html#disaster-recovery) - Critical infrastructure which aims to be available 24/7 needs a [Disaster Recovery Plan](https://en.wikipedia.org/wiki/Disaster_recovery).
+It generally takes the form of a document providing an overview of the expected severe failures and a set of procedures on how the system and the team operating it is prepared to deal with.
+The one linked here is a great example of such document, and is strong evidence the team is prepared for the worse.

+### Writing

+General advices on how to convey meaning and clarity by nastering the style.
+If badly written, your documentation is likely to have poor usage and utility.

 * [How to Write a Technical Paper](https://pdfs.semanticscholar.org/441f/ac7c2020e1c8f0d32adffca697bbb8a198a1.pdf) - Serves as a guideline on how to write a good technical paper, in the form of a typical journal publication.
 * [Algorithm for writing a scientific manuscript](https://iubmb.onlinelibrary.wiley.com/doi/full/10.1002/bmb.20329) - A process to guide the preparation and refinement of manuscripts.
 * [The Baldwin Formula for scientific writing: writing papers and reviews](https://www.ice.mpg.de/ext/fileadmin/extranet/dept_itb/The_Baldwin_Formula_for_writing_a_scientific_paper_and_reviewing_papers.pdf) - `The most efficient way to write scientific papers is to write while you are still conducting experiments`.